Warning

 Description:

-adjust the value of a property
+command adjusts the value of a property.

-‘decimal’ to apply only to the right of the decimal point; ‘all’ to apply to the full value (defaults to ‘all’)
+: ‘integer’ to apply only to the left of the decimal point; ‘decimal’ to apply only to the right of the decimal point; ‘all’ to apply to the full value (defaults to ‘all’).wrap

-- wrap: true if the value should be wrapped when it passes min or max;
+: true if the value should be wrapped when it passes min or max; both min and max must be specified (defaults to false).

 property-multiply